maliex4mix4/FinChat/README.md

 5. Add your OpenAI API key in a .env file
 6. On the terminal run the command below

-     `python app.py`
+     `python setup.py`
+7. Run the program

+     `streamlit run rag.py`
-7. You can punch in the text: "What is Finacial times saying about US?"
+8. You can punch in the text: "What is Finacial times saying about US?"